 While getting reviews from past customers has always been a beneficial exercise, it is more important now than ever before.
 There are three main benefits of getting customer reviews:

-- Improvement of the business’s online visibility on Google
+- Increasing online visibility on Google

 It is important not to underestimate the power of a Google review on potential customers.
 Consumers are more likely to spend their money with a business that appears to be trustworthy, transparent and offers good customer service versus a business that has little to no credibility online.